 Rarely do people share their stories.
 This is my attempt at that.

-For more on how I think, check out my beliefs or my library.
+For more on how I think, check out my beliefs, my library, and my core values.

 Extremely curious and always wondering about the future, I grew up drawing space rockets, cellular phones (back when there were hundreds of models in the market), futuristic basketball shoes, and architectural blueprints as a past-time.

 I went to Don Bosco Technical College from 5th to 8th grade, studying information technology, mechanical & electrical engineering, and industrial drafting.
 This is where tinkering with technology became not just a hobby but an everyday thing we did for school.

 From an early age, we learned woodworking, designed and cut our own metal with machinery, built our own power supply boxes, assembled electric fans from its smallest disparate parts, coded with MS-DOS, learned functions in Excel, drew engineering diagrams, and a lot of other things that got our hands dirty and our minds working.
 This instilled an early builder and inventor mindset: we started every project with nothing else but some parts, some tools, and some imagination and we would have something fully functioning at the end that we built ourselves.

 I still find that “aha” moment magical (even if it can be frustrating on the way to get there).

 My family moved to Yonkers, New York when I was 14.
 High school in Yonkers is where I grew my passion for the arts, dance, theater, and design.
 I was a pretty advanced student coming from the Philippines but I wanted to explore my capabilities more.
 Not wanting to stick to just academics, I started a hip-hop dance group with my friends that ended up winning the talent show.
 As a kid new to America but was in love with New York culture, to get this respect and recognition was way more fulfilling.